Pros: Handles steep hills, drives over everything, fast charge time

 This model averaged about 9.3 mph in our test, running for 50 minutes before it died.
 We did appreciated that this board kept its speed up until the very end of the test, rather than falling off.
 It was the charging test where the Onewheel truly shined, taking a meager 35 minutes to completely charge, the fastest of the group.

-Ride is a category where the Onewheel truly shines among the competition, as you can see in the chart below.
+Ride is a category where the Onewheel truly shines among the competition.

 This model tied for the top position in this metric, with the Evolve GT and the Boosted Dual+, all earning a 7 out of 10.
 This board drives over most terrain without noticing, and is so much fun to ride that we were drawn to it over and over again.
 This board is about average in terms of comfort, as it's nice to ride, but your foot will get fatigued quickly.
 As this board can handle sand and snow, it was unsurprising that we barely noticed when we traveled over rough, bumpy sections of pavement or decently sized cracks in the road.